pchizek/proveIR/README.md

 TimerOne Library by Paul Stoffregen https://github.com/PaulStoffregen/TimerOne

-All versions take raw ADC Reads of IR proximity sensors, and if the returned distance is less than a certain threshold, (which means the voltage will be above a certain threshold) then the timer will start.
+This sketch takes raw ADC Reads of IR proximity sensors, and if the returned distance is less than a certain threshold, (which means the voltage will be above a certain threshold) then the timer will start.
 It stops when a high voltage is detected at the end gate, returning the time between detections.
+It supports both a two and four sensor mode with a #define.

 <b> Usage and Commands </b>